tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 All the control plane objects run as one or the other kubernetes objects, what happens then is you get the power of doing something like `kubectl logs ..` on the particular object to get the logs.

 You can go ahead and send these logs to your logging platform just like how you would do to your application logs.
-Making them searcheable and gaining more visibility on the control plane objects.
+Making them searchable and gaining more visibility on the control plane objects.

 #### Cluster Upgrades